PhrogsHabitat/HabitatPlugin/userplugins/Inf/README.md

 - **Sun & Moon Out of Sync?**
   They’re synced to your system clock, so make sure your PC’s time is accurate. ⏰

+- **Mist Not Appearing?**
+  Make sure the mist effect is enabled and your system supports it.

+- **Plugin Not Responding to Settings?**
+  Settings changes are only applied when the plugin is active.

 ---

 ## 🧑‍🚀 Credits